4 Ways AP Automation Can Be a Controller’s Best Friend

 What is the financial benefit of automating invoice processing and accounts payables?
 You can find out by analyzing the hours saved using automation, multiplied by the labor rate you pay per hour.
 When you compare the software costs to your labor cost savings, the rate of return may be substantial.

 The role of a controller is challenging, and you need a best friend who can make the accounting process easier.
 Stampli offers the most powerful AP automation available.
 You can stop shadow spend by bringing invoice management and credit card management together with the optional Stampli Card.
 In addition, use the optional Stampli Direct Pay to issue automated clearing house (ACH) payments or to issue touchless paper checks.
-Launch in days, not months, by working with Stampli’s award-winning success team.
+Launch in weeks, not months, by working with Stampli’s award-winning success team.
 Contact Stampli, and gain some peace of mind.

 Ready to Talk?